ntwalibas/unitary-proposal/README.md

 Understanding the semantics of quantum types and functions that work on them is of interest.
 Publishing a paper that details the decisions that guided the semantics of Avalon is not without merit and something I look forward to doing at the end of the project.

+## Addendum

+The interpreter is still buggy and inefficient.
+There is one bug right now that will not allow to do anything beyond simple examples (quantum teleportation will not work for instance) and needs fixing.
+Kindly be patient as I fix it.

 ## References

 [Quil Instruction Set Architecture](https://arxiv.org/abs/1608.03355)